-The Notice has no immediate impact on the listing of the Common Stock, which will continue to be listed and traded on the NYSE during the applicable cure period, subject to the Company's compliance with the other continued listing requirements of the NYSE and will not affect the ongoing business operations of the Company or its reporting requirements with the Securities and Exchange Commission.
-However, failure to satisfy the conditions of the cure period or to maintain other NYSE listing requirements could lead to a delisting.
+The Notice has no immediate impact on the listing of the Company's common stock, which will continue to be listed and traded on the NYSE during the Cure Period under the common stock trading symbol "VLD", subject to the Company's continued compliance with the plan and other listing requirements of the NYSE.
+The Notice does not affect the Company's reporting obligations with the SEC.
+However, failure to satisfy the conditions of the Cure Period or to maintain compliance with other NYSE listing requirements could lead to delisting.